-All The Tools You Need to Make Killer Soups
+The 12 Essential Tools You Need to Make Delicious Soups

-Technically, all you need is a pot and a spoon.
+Technically, all you need to make a delicious soup is a pot and a spoon.
 But cooking is much easier and faster with the right equipment.
-Nab these kitchen essentials for making soup and get stirring, whizzing and slurping.
+Nab these essential kitchen tools for making soup and get stirring, whizzing and slurping.

 Typically much taller than a large pot, stock pots can hold up to a whopping 20 quarts.
 The tall sides prevent too much liquid from evaporating during the long cooking times needed to make a rich-tasting broth.
 They're also great for making extra-large batches of soup.

 Buy it: Bed Bath & Beyond, $30-$60 depending on the size

 Chinois or China Cap Strainer

 Serious soup makers need serious sieves.
 These large conical strainers are made of a very fine mesh or perforated metal.
 Deeper than your typical colander, you can really load them up to strain broths or make soups smooth.